CodeWizardsDev/wizard-notify/wiki/README.md

 <br>

-2. You can disable the divider line by setting `Cfg.Divider` to `'false'`, Example:
+2. Disable the divider line by setting `Cfg.Divider` to `false`, for example:

     ```lua
     Cfg.Divider = false